rafaqz/Flatten.jl/README.md

 Flatten.jl converts data between nested and flat structures, using `flatten()`, `reconstruct()` and `update!()` functions.
-This facilitates building modular, compostable code while still providing access to differentiation, solvers and optimisers that require flat vectors of parameters.
+This facilitates building modular, composable code while still providing access to differentiation, solvers and optimisers that require flat vectors of parameters.
 Importantly it's also type-stable and _very_ fast.